The Collingswood Story: Plot

-On Saturday, Halloween, Rebecca again connects with Vera for a video conference, inquiring about the secret society Vera had told Johnny about—Vera, however, denies having any knowledge of the matter, and acts as though she has never spoken to Rebecca.
+On Saturday, which is Halloween, Rebecca again connects with Vera for a video conference.
+Rebecca inquires about the secret society Vera had told Johnny about; however, Vera denies having any knowledge of the matter and acts as though she has never spoken to Rebecca.
 Furthermore, she claims her psychic readings are for entertainment purposes only.
 Rebecca video calls Johnny to tell him about her call with Vera.
-While perusing the bookshelf in the den of the home, Rebecca finds postcards depicting a wooden shaker toy resembling the one left behind in Alan Tashi's absence, as well as in the crime scene photos.
-Rebecca recalls that Vera spoke in French during one of their sessions, and begins to suspect that Vera might be a member of the secret society.
+While perusing the bookshelf in the den of the home, Rebecca finds postcards depicting a wooden shaker toy resembling the one left behind in Alan Tashi's absence, as shown in the crime scene photos.
+Rebecca recalls that Vera spoke in French during one of their sessions and she begins to suspect that Vera might be a member of the secret society.

-Johnny manages to contact Vera again, who tells him to get Rebecca out of the house, and alludes to the fact that the secret society practiced rituals in the attic of the house.
+Johnny manages to contact Vera again, who tells him to get Rebecca out of the house and alludes to the fact that the secret society practiced rituals in the attic of the house.
 Meanwhile, Rebecca goes for a drive to get food.
-On the way home, she again attempts to locate the Tashi residence, and manages to find it.
+On the way home, she again attempts to locate the Tashi residence and manages to find it.
 When she returns home, Johnny tells her what Vera told him.
-A defiant Rebecca decides to explore the attic, recording her endeavor with the webcam as Johnny watches.
-She finds a secret room, where she locates a number of old photographs and occult paraphernalia.
+A defiant Rebecca decides to explore the attic.
+Recording her endeavor with the webcam as Johnny watches she finds a secret room, where she locates a number of old photographs and occult paraphernalia.
 Her webcam stream is interrupted by a video call from Vera, who warns her to leave.
 Vera removes her sunglasses, revealing one glass eye—she explains that she narrowly escaped the cult, who cut out one of her eyes.

-Vera's call suddenly ends, and Rebecca reconnects with Johnny, who watches as she attempts to flee the attic in a panic, but is confronted by Alan Tashi.
+Vera's call suddenly ends and Rebecca reconnects with Johnny.
+He watches as she attempts to flee the attic in a panic but is confronted by Alan Tashi.
 Simultaneously, an unknown figure emerges from the closed door behind Johnny and attacks him.
+The movie ends with an unknown figure taking the webcam to the wooden shaker toy, a shot of Rebecca smiling in the dark and a dead Johnny with his eyes cut out and a glasgow smile across his face.